postwait/node-amqp/README.md

       var ctag;
       queue.subscribe(function(msg) {...})
         .addCallback(function(ok) { ctag = ok.consumerTag; });
-      ...
-      queue.unsubscribe(ctag);
+      // ... and in some other callback queue.unsubscribe(ctag);
     });

 Note that `Queue.unsubscribe` will not requeue messages that have not been acknowledged.
 You need to close the queue or connection for that to happen.
 You may also receive messages after calling `unsubscribe`;
-you will **not** receive messages from the queue after its promise callback has been invoked, however.
+you will **not** receive messages from the queue after the unsubscribe promise callback has been invoked, however.

 ### queue.shift()